argyrissm/SDPL-SLAM/README.md

 ## g2o (Included in dependencies folder)
 We use modified versions of [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 The modified libraries (which are BSD) are included in the *dependencies* folder.

-## Use Dockerfile for auto installation
-For Ubuntu users, a Dockerfile is added for automatically installing all dependencies for reproducible environment, built and tested with KITTI dataset.
-(Thanks @satyajitghana for the contributions 👍 )

 # 3. Building SDPL-SLAM Library

 Clone the repository: